elasticlib/elasticlib/README.md

 ## Contributing

-Any contribution is welcome !
+Any contribution is welcome!
 Some guidelines and instructions in order to get started coming soon...

 ## Copyright and license

 Copyright 2014 Guillaume Masclet

 ElasticLib is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)